 - 1 tablespoon olive oil

-- 1 cup green pepper, seeded and chopped (more for decorating, if desired)
+- 1 medium-size green bell pepper seeded and chopped (more for decorating, if desired)

 - 1 cup hot water

 - Place eggplants on a gas stove (as shown in the photos).
 Roast, by turning regularly, until fully softened.
 Depending on the size, you can roast 2-3 of them at the same time.

 - Place them on to a plate and set aside to cool.

 - When cool enough to handle, gently peel them under cold running water.
 Be sure to preserve the flesh as much as possible and only peel the black skin.